Doctor of Nursing Practice

 Most students complete the DNP program in 2 to 6 years.
 Once enrolled, a faculty advisor works with each student to create an individualized program plan.
 Program length depends on several factors, including the chosen focus area, full- or part-time enrollment, and route of entry:

-- Students entering with an MS typically complete the program in 2 to 4 years.
+- Students entering with an MS typically complete the program in 2 to 4 years, depending on focus area.

 - Students entering with a BSN typically complete the program in 3 to 5 years.